quentintaranpino/nostrcheck-server/readme.md

 http://localhost:3000/api/v1/media

 ### register [POST]
-Allows to register in the service
+Allows to register a new username to the database

 http://localhost:3000/api/v1/register